-When it comes to your company’s wellness program, here are some excellent tips for ensuring that it’s a success:
+When it comes to your company’s wellness program, here are eight tips for ensuring that it’s a success:

 As you plan your wellness program, don’t rush to the implementation phase without first understanding what your employees will find valuable.
 Get input from your employees on their needs so that you don’t present a fully formed idea that no one appreciates.
 An experienced Advisor can be a great resources to help you design your plan.

 Remember that you can’t promote or advise something that you don’t do yourself.
 Always lead by example when it comes to the goals of your wellness program.
 Participation should occur at all levels of the company.
 Even if it’s something as simple as encouraging mid-day walks around the office – you be the first one to start!
 It can be challenging and intimidating for employees to feel comfortable with new ideas or be the first one to make a change, so it’s important to show them that it’s okay by taking the first step.

 Many wellness programs put the focus on losing weight with office-wide weight loss challenges.
 This really shouldn’t be the main concern of a workplace wellness program.
 First of all, many people don’t need to lose weight, and they’ll be left out of the program.
 Secondly, the habits that you cultivate through your program should naturally promote weight loss for those who may benefit.
 Making the focus on weight too explicit might demotivate your staff.

 4. Promote health tracking